Youth Protection Mission Statement

 A key ingredient for a safe and healthy Scouting experience is the respect for privacy.
 Advances in technology are enabling new forms of social interaction that extend beyond the appropriate use of cameras or recording devices (see “Scouting’s Barriers to Abuse”).
 Sending sexually explicit photographs or videos electronically or “sexting” by cell phones is a form of texting being practiced primarily by young adults and children as young as middle-school age.
 Sexting is neither safe, nor private, nor an approved form of communication and can lead to severe legal consequences for the sender and the receiver.
 Although most campers and leaders use digital devices responsibly, educating them about the appropriate use of cell phones and cameras would be a good safety and privacy measure.
 To address cyber-safety education, the BSA has introduced the age- and grade-specific Cyber Chip program, which addresses topics including cyberbullying, cell-phone use, texting, blogging, gaming, and identity theft.
 Check it out.

 Although using social media is not a Scouting activity, their use to connect with others interested in Scouting can be a very positive experience.
 But the creation and maintenance of these channels requires forethought, care, and responsibility.
-Read more about the BSA Social Media Guidelines here.
+Read more about the Scouting America Social Media Guidelines here.

 Youth Protection During COVID: Digital safety and On-Line Scouting Activities: